Asymptotic control theory for a system of linear oscillators: APPENDIX . Perturbation theory of observable linear systems

-Now it is easy to derive Theorem \ref{observation0} from Corollary \ref{observation111}: The map $\Phi:W^{1,1}\otimes\mathbb{R}^n\to L$ is a continuous linear map. \begin{proof} By Corollary \ref{observation111} the image $L$ is closed in $V$.
+It is easy to derive Theorem \ref{observation0} from Lemma \ref{observation11}: The map $\Phi:\mathbb{W}\to L$ is a continuous linear map.
+By Lemma \ref{observation11} the image $L$ is closed in $\mathbb{L}$.
 The observability condition means that the kernel of the map $\Phi$ is zero.
 Hence, one can apply the Banach inverse operator theorem and conclude that